 Service Name and Description

-The name and description of the PagerDuty service.
-Managers of a service and Global Admins can edit a service name or description inline by clicking the Edit button.
-For best practices on naming your services, please see our Service Configuration Guide.
+The name and description of the service.
+Managers of a service and Global Admins can edit a service’s name and description by clicking Edit.
+For best practices on naming your services, please see our Full Service Ownership Guide.

 Status